arangodb/docs/3.7/deployment-kubernetes-deployment-resource.md

 Note: It is still possible that there is some downtime when the Kubernetes cluster is down, or in a bad state, irrespective of the value of this setting.

+### `spec.memberPropagationMode`

+Changes to a pod's configuration require a restart of that pod in almost all cases.
+Pods are restarted eagerly by default, which can cause more restarts than desired, especially when updating _arangod_ as well as the operator.
+The propagation of the configuration changes can be deferred to the next restart, either triggered manually by the user or by another operation like an upgrade.
+This reduces the number of restarts for upgrading both the server and the operator from two to one.

+- `always`: Restart the member as soon as a configuration change is discovered
+- `on-restart`: Wait until the next restart to change the member configuration

 ### `spec.rocksdb.encryption.keySecretName`

 This setting specifies the name of a Kubernetes `Secret` that contains